git-town/git-town/documentation/development/website.md

 ## deployment

-The website hoster is Netlify.
-It auto-updates on changes to the master branch.
+The website runs on [Netlify](https://www.netlify.com).
+It auto-updates on changes to the `main` branch.